 In September 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-16, "Simplifying the Accounting for Measurement-Period Adjustments".
 The new guidance eliminates the requirement to retrospectively account for adjustments to provisional amounts recognized in a business combination.
 Under the ASU, the adjustments to the provisional amounts will be recognized in the reporting period in which the adjustment amounts are determined.
-The updated guidance will be effective for fiscal years beginning after December 15, 2015, including interim periods within those fiscal years.
-Early adoption is permitted, and the ASU should be applied prospectively.
-The Company is in process of evaluating this guidance.
+The adoption of this ASU did not have any impact on the Company's consolidated financial position, liquidity, or results of operations.

 In November 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No.2015-17, "Balance Sheet Classification of Deferred Taxes".
 The new guidance eliminates the requirement to separate deferred income tax liabilities and assets into current and noncurrent amounts.
 The amendments will require that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The updated guidance will be effective for fiscal years beginning after December 15, 2016, including interim periods within those annual periods.
-Early adoption is permitted, and the amendments may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
 The Company is in the process of evaluating this guidance.